FAQ - IRB

 Often investigators are students who have finished the project and left BGSU.
 In that case, it is the advisor's responsibility to complete the form and return it to the Office of Research Compliance along with current copies of consent documents.
 It is also the advisor's responsibility to know the number of subjects used and whether or not there were any adverse events, withdrawals, etc.

 The IRB and Office of Research Compliance appreciate the efforts taken by many of you to complete updates for projects in a timely manner.
-If you have any questions about the continuing review process contact Dr. Hillary Snyder or any member of the IRB.
+If you have any questions about the continuing review process contact the IRB - firstname.lastname@example.org/419-372-7716.